 Know when it's time for a change.
 The most perfect virtual workplace may not be perfect forever.
 Recognize when you're losing focus and dropping in productivity, and do something to fix the problem before it gets you in trouble.
 This could include anything from upgrading the RAM in your computer to moving your desk away from a drafty window in winter.

-For more information about the working world, take a look at some of the links on the next page.
+For more information about the working world, take a look at some of the links below.